isinaltinkaya/WPSG2022/fst_pbs.md

   - 10 individuals from each population

-  - a very reduced genome 30 x 100k random regions across the autosomes
+  - A very reduced genome 30 x 100k random regions across the autosomes
     + a non-random region

   - Each individual is sequenced at 2-6X